Nikon D3500 vs Sony RX100 VI

 |Sony RX100 IV||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony RX100 IV|

 It is notable that the D3500 has a hotshoe, while the RX100 VI does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the D3500 and the RX100 VI are recent models that are part of the current product line-up.
-The RX100 VI replaced the earlier Sony RX100 V, while the D3500 followed on from the Nikon D3400.
+The D3500 is a recent model that features in the current product line-up of Nikon.
+In contrast, the RX100 VI has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the RX100 VI was succeeded by the Sony RX100 VII.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.